Power-law Bianchi type I inflation with multiple vector fields: Anisotropic power-law solutions

-where the first equation is given to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
+where the first equation is required to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
 The system \eqref{power-law system of eqs vec0} has the solution

-Since \eqref{power-law solution type 0} is the solution where there is no non-vanishing vector field, it is convenient to name it the solution type $0$.
+Since Eq. \eqref{power-law solution type 0} corresponds to the solution with no non-vanishing vector field, it is convenient to refer to it as the solution type $0$.
 We notice that $\eta_a=\eta_b=\eta_c=0$ for this solution.
 This means that it corresponds to a power-law FLRW metric,